 Place-based grantmaking is a philanthropic concept that pursues lasting social change at the community level by weaving local resources and programs into a cohesive system.
 This concept is especially appealing for the prenatal to pre‑K population, for whom services are often fragmented — and the opportunity for lifelong impact is the greatest.

-In Guilford County, N.C., we are supporting the Get Ready Guilford Initiative, a joint effort of the Endowment and Ready for School, Ready for Life, a community-based organization focused on Guilford County’s youngest children and their families.
-By expanding proven programs, improving service quality and bringing disjointed early childhood resources into a seamless system of care, Get Ready Guilford aims to ensure that critical developmental needs are identified and met.
+In Guilford County, N.C., we are supporting the Ready for School, Ready for Life (Ready Ready), a joint effort of the Endowment and Ready for School, Ready for Life, a community-based organization focused on Guilford County’s youngest children and their families.
+By expanding proven programs, improving service quality and bringing disjointed early childhood resources into a seamless system of care, Ready Ready aims to ensure that critical developmental needs are identified and met.
 This work represents the Endowment’s largest and boldest foray into place-based grantmaking.